 Operating costs include any cost associated with running your company.
 The three main operating costs are fixed costs, variable costs, and salaries.
 Because some of these costs will change frequently, your CPM will fluctuate.
 This is why reassessing CPM regularly is key.
 Tracking it monthly or quarterly is a good place to start.

-As the name suggests, fixed costs are the expenses that stay the same month after month.
-You will incur these costs regardless of whether your trucks are running miles or sitting on a quiet lot.
+As the name suggests, fixed costs are the consistent expenses that more or less stay the same month after month.
+You will incur these costs regardless of whether your trucks are running miles or sitting on a lot.
 Permits, insurance, and property lease payments are a few examples of common fixed costs.
-Typically, fixed costs are very consistent.

-Variable costs are the counterpart to fixed costs.
-These expenses will fluctuate over time, sometimes minimally, other times dramatically.
+Variable costs will fluctuate over time, sometimes minimally, sometimes dramatically.
 Unlike fixed costs, variable costs are closely tied to how much you run your trucks.
 Diesel fuel, maintenance, food, and lodging are all variable costs.
 The more you run your trucks, the higher these costs will be, but that’s not necessarily a bad thing.

-In many ways, salaries are a variable cost, but they deserve a third category because salaries have such a big impact on CPM.
-Typically, salaries are one of the biggest recurring costs.
+In many ways, driver pay is a variable cost, but it deserves its own separate category because it has such a large impact on CPM.
+Typically, driver pay is one of the biggest recurring costs.
 Like other variable costs, the more miles that trucks run, the more the variable cost increases.

 Becoming More Profitable

 Once you’ve calculated your fleet’s CPM, you’ll probably be looking for ways to lower it.
 You can do that by either reducing your operating costs or increasing your fleet’s profitability.

 Calculating your CPM may have highlighted areas where operational costs could be cut.
 While cutting costs is usually thought of as a positive, think carefully before you decide whether and where to cut your budget.